 - The trials that follow are as a result of losing the home — sleeping rough, being tired/cold and otherwise physically uncomfortable.
 Eating basic food and not enough of it.
 The hero is thrown into utmost misery but each time ascends.
 (This is also the basic pattern of an initiation rite.)

-- Each temporary ascension anticipates the hero’s final reward, but each descent must remind the hero that s/he is not yet a fully accepted member of the community.
+- Each temporary ascension anticipates the hero’s final reward, but each descent must remind the hero that they’re not yet a fully accepted member of the community.
 Each descent is a symbolic death.
 Each recovery is a resurrection.

 - The hero will probably be left alone, and feels lonely.

 - But help comes exactly when it is needed.
 In Cinderella it’s the fairy godmother.
-It might equally be a rich/kind benefactor or finding something magical within the storyworld.
+It might equally be a rich/kind benefactor or finding something magical within the setting.

 - The characters in a fairy tale are fairy tale archetypes.
 (Heroes, Helpers, Villains, Prizes, Antogonists/Failures)